Hydroxide538/Agent_Alpaca_Generation/README.md

 # CrewAI Workflow Manager for Synthetic Data & RAG

 A comprehensive web-based interface for managing CrewAI workflows focused on synthetic data generation and RAG (Retrieval-Augmented Generation) implementation.
-This project provides a modern frontend and robust backend to leverage CrewAI's multi-agent capabilities with support for multiple LLM providers and an advanced LLM competition system.
+This project provides a modern frontend and robust backend to leverage CrewAI's multi-agent capabilities with support for multiple LLM providers, advanced document management, and an intelligent LLM competition system.

 ## 🚀 Features